 Tame words, I think not.
 A diatribe, I think not either.
 The injustice of racism, the pain and fury that erupt as a consequence, and the shout for equality, grip the listener through poetry.
 The greatest stories ever told do the same.
 Many even employ humor, which itself can be both material for poetry and emotional artillery, as William Shakespeare demonstrates in “Much Ado About Nothing” and “A Midsummer Night’s Dream;” hence, the Shakespearean elements in “Tootsie.”
 Dorothy and Julie are alone in the latter’s living room.
 Over a bottle of wine, Julie expresses her yearning to be loved as Dorothy moves closer to her, closer, until they nearly kiss, upon which Julie jumps from her seat and Dorothy chases her, anxious to expose the man behind the woman. (“If you can only see me out of this dress.”)
 The phone rings.
 Discombobulated, Julie picks up an acorn.
 Then when she does answer the phone, it’s dad (Charles Durning) on the other end, who himself is in an awkward spot because he has fallen for Dorothy.
 Gender role-playing results in more complications than Michael/Dorothy anticipated.
 With such a convoluted tangle of relationships, somebody is bound to get hurt.
 Let laughter engage the audience with the conflict.
 Laughter elicits sympathy.
 We’ve all had comedic moments, even in the most severe situations.

 Humor was a primary factor in the development department at San Francisco AIDS Foundation, a necessary diversion in a work environment that operates in the shadow of illness and death.
 The director of development had been a frat brother in college whose Boston accent would surface on occasion (i.e., kah for car), while my supervisor, a hardcore Britney Spears fan, had been a drama major.
-A fellow donor services specialist was an aspiring movie director, and on Saturday nights, a few other colleagues where my party cohorts.
+A fellow donor services specialist was an aspiring movie director, and on Saturday nights, a few other colleagues were my party cohorts.
 A mélange of artistic personalities and free spirits, we let loose with bathroom jokes and celebrity gossip to temper the intensity of HIV/AIDS.
 We were more than employees.
 We were friends.
 Such is how the foundation regards its clients so that in annual reports, smiling faces and the personal accounts attached to them humanize statistics.

 We hear it often in the news, societal ills from homophobia to xenophobia that cripple a community.
 Politicians debate.
 Activists rally.
 Tempers flare.
 Amid the clamor, a voice demands our attention – a whisper of words as lyrical as notes to a Schubert sonata, a spurt of laughter as an antidote to the chaos.
-What we are listening to is the story of a life, the tragedy and the comedy of the everyday, and in its softness, it articulates the state of the world with more force than the loudest of vociferations.
+What we are listening to is the story of a life, the tragedy and the comedy of every day, and in its softness, it articulates the state of the world with more force than the loudest of vociferations.